Injuries: If you suffered one of the following health effects after using talcum powder, you may have a claim for compensation:

-Now, around 2,000 talc powder lawsuits are pending in district courts across the nation, filed by women diagnosed with advanced ovarian cancer after years of applying the talcum powders made by well-established brands.
-These plaintiffs say that Johnson & Johnson, along with other talc industry giants, not only failed to warn consumers of risks, but deliberately worked with one another to fight talc regulation at all costs – concealing the growing evidence of talc’s association with ovarian cancer.
+Now, around 4,000 talc powder lawsuits are pending in state and federal courts across the nation, filed by women diagnosed with advanced ovarian cancer after years of applying the talcum powders made by well-established brands.
+These plaintiffs say that Johnson & Johnson, along with other talc industry giants, not only failed to warn consumers of risks but deliberately worked with one another to fight talc regulation at all costs – concealing the growing evidence of talc’s association with ovarian cancer.

 Talc is a common silicate mineral noted for being exceptionally soft – in fact, it’s among the softest naturally-occurring substances on Earth, with a rating of 1 on the Mohs’ Hardness Scale.
 This property stems from talc’s easily-cleaved crystal structure, typically consisting of thin, sheet-like layers that are very loosely held together.
 You can read more about talc on the Industrial Minerals Association website.